josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 In each line following, however, varying degrees of delay are applied to each letter, to create a playful "bounce-in" effect.
 There's even one that goes backwards, and one that causes the line to appear from the middle out.

-All this said: remember _less is more_. **It's very easy to overdo animations like this**, especially when there are _lots_ of elements transitioning, as in the example.
-It's much more overstated than I'd generally recommend, just for demonstration purposes, and probably a little too busy for most UI work.
+However, remember _less is more_. **It's very easy to overdo animations like this**, especially when there are _lots_ of elements transitioning.
+I made that example much more overstated than I'd generally recommend, just for demonstration purposes.
+It's probably a little too busy for most UI work.

 That said: there are opportunities to apply this effect on a more subtle scale.
 Dots in a loading screen, maybe?
 Perhaps when a drawer or hamburger menu is opened, each item might appear on a slight delay?